 Ishiyama Sensei was awarded the designation of Shihan on July 10th, 2012 from Hombu, the center for International Aikido in Tokyo, Japan.
 The title of Shihan roughly translates to “Master Teacher”.
 Ishiyama Shihan is a member of the CAF (Canadian Aikido Federation) Examination Committee.

-For many years Kawahara Shihan was the Technical Director of the Canadian Aikido Federation and the British Columbia Aikido Federation.
+For many years, Kawahara Shihan was the Technical Director of the Canadian Aikido Federation and the British Columbia Aikido Federation, as well as a member of the North American Technical Committee.
 He had been designated by the Hombu Dojo in Japan as their official representative to Canada.
+Kawahara Shihan was also the Honourary Dojo-Cho of Vancouver West Aikikai.
 The members of Vancouver West Aikikai are immensely saddened he is no longer among us and they will long cherish his memory .